-The Enterprise Surveys collect information from a representative sample of the non-agricultural formal private economy.
-In addition to collecting information on the business environment the surveys collect information on the characteristics of the firms interviewed.
+Enterprise The Surveys collect information from a representative sample private of the non-agricultural formal collecting economy.
+In addition to information on the business environment the surveys collect information on the characteristics of the firms interviewed.
 Consequently, the data collected provides a description of the representative private firm in the country and also an estimate of how some of the attributes of the average firm are distributed across the population of firms.

 The first indicator shows the distribution of firms according to their age measured by the number of years they have been in operation.
 The effect the business environment can have on the private sector may depend on firms' experience and longevity.
-Seasoned firms and young firms may differ in their ability to successfully navigate the business environment.
+Seasoned firms and young firms may differ in ability to their successfully navigate the business environment.